pulumi/docs/pulumi-hugo/themes/default/content/what-is/run-aws-lambda-list-functions-with-dynamic-credentials.md

 ## Conclusion

+Pulumi ESC makes it easier than ever to tame infrastructure complexity, especially when running commands like `aws lambda list-functions`.
 Pulumi ESC supports dynamic credentials using OIDC across AWS, Azure, and Google Cloud.
 Check out the following links to learn more about Pulumi ESC today.

 - Follow the [Getting Started](/docs/pulumi-cloud/esc/get-started) guide.
 - Read the [Documentation](/docs/pulumi-cloud/esc) for all the commands and features available.